Rosedale, Chilliwack

 Rosedale is a farming-based community located east of Chilliwack, British Columbia.
 This small community is based alongside the Fraser River.
 It serves as a base for many tourists, both in summer and winter.
-The hills and valleys of British Columbia are popular skiing, snowboarding and dogsledding locations.
+The hills and valleys of British Columbia are popular for tourists who enjoy outdoor activities such as skiing, snowboarding and dogsledding locations.
 In summer, rockclimbing and whitewater rafting are the primary activities in the Fraser Valley.